Introduction to a proposed book

 multi-cellular organisms require cells with nuclei and other structures; all cells have in

-common DNA strands enclosed in chromosomes of various lengths, each chromosome
+common DNA strands organized in chromosomes of various lengths, each chromosome

 housing its peculiar strand.
 DNA consists of sequences of only four protein molecules